Nyabsi/blog/blogs/pico-4-ultra-review.md

 supported resolutions are 1920x1080 or 720x1280 with 1:1 or 16:9 aspect ratio.

+Screen Capture captures everything visible on the screen including passthrough.

-unique feature of Pico 4 Ultra is it's capability to take Spatial images and videos captures through the Screen Capture feature which allows you to seamlessly capture gaming footage, passthrough or anything else that is seen in your screen.
+unique feature of Pico 4 Ultra is it's capability to take Spatial images and videos captures through Screen Capture

-I personally use this feature a lot and it's amazing.
+PICO has made this feature extremely painless to use and it's definitely something I use often

 #### PCVR Streaming